Hey Twins!: Beyoncé Gives Rare Glimpse of Twins Rumi and Sir Carter

 — BEYONCÉ LEGION (@BeyLegion) January 1, 2021

-The intimate clips of the Carter’s youngest heirs comes as a surprise due to Jay Z and Beyoncé’s decision to keep their youngest children out of the spotlight after announcing their births in July 2017 with the now-iconic floral photo shoot.
+The intimate clips of the Carter’s youngest heirs come as a surprise due to Jay Z and Beyoncé’s decision to keep their youngest children out of the spotlight after announcing their births in July 2017 with the now-iconic floral photoshoot.

 In addition to the highs and lows, in the caption alongside the video, Beyoncé expressed her sincere hope for a “better and brighter” 2021.